eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 LINAC3 and LEIR team for operational support.
 Piquet.

 Encourage BI team to be there on the 26 and 16th.
 Connect picoscope on XSEC070 in IRRAD.

+Federico's VISTAR BPM, pay attention to timings of DAQ.
+Change scale on website.

+Add YASP Jorg Marcel on MWPC (and BTVs but maybe won't see with ions) in the next few weeks.

+Shape of beam: gaussian
+200-300 ms spill
+Beam size,
+Beam energy: 100 - 400 MeV/n provides an interesting LET range of 15-35 MeVcm^2/mg.
+Work with 1GeV/n and degrade it with polyethylene
+Beam intensity